 If the applicant missed bill payments, did they miss them all around the same time, or has it been occurring for years?
 If they have debt in collection, is it because they lived outside their means, or did a difficult divorce hurt their ability to pay?

 The same SHRM study found that of organizations that conducted credit background checks, 80% of the applicants they hired had at least one piece of negative information on their credit report.
 This shows that most individuals have something negative on their report and have still been hired in spite of it.
 If your credit has been hurt by one or two events or choices, in most cases, it shouldn’t hurt your chances of getting the job.

 Understand Your Credit Report Before You Apply

 Prior to applying for jobs, get a copy of your complete credit report so you know in advance what’s on it.
 Nearly one in five consumers have errors on their credit report, so check the accuracy of yours.
 If there are errors, correct them before an employer has a chance to see them.

 If you do have potential red flags on your report, you have the right to add a 100-word statement disputing or defending the issue.
 Employers want to understand your situation, so if there’s more to the story than you just didn’t pay your bills, you can explain it.
 Don’t let employers come to their own conclusions; if you lost your job, had outstanding medical bills or got divorced, say so.

 Even if you’re not actively searching for a job, you should understand what’s on your credit report.
-Rocket HQ gives you your complete credit report, allowing you to see your score and understand what’s impacted it.
+Rocket HomesSM gives you your complete credit report, allowing you to see your score and understand what’s impacted it.
 It’s important to your financial well-being to keep up to date on your credit and understand how you can use it reach your goals.
-Visit Rocket HQ and keep reading the Zing blog for answers to all your credit questions!
+Visit Rocket Homes and keep reading the Zing blog for answers to all your credit questions!